 Image: Photo by Bryan Bowen.
 Courtesy City of Toronto.

-Councillor Joe Cressy put forward the motion at the March 9 Council meeting, seconded by Mayor John Tory, to advance discussion with OCAD University about the plan to bring cultural and artistic activities to the property at the foot of Bathurst Street.
+At next week’s Toronto City Council meeting, Councillor Joe Cressy will put forward a motion, which will be seconded by Mayor John Tory, to advance discussion with OCAD University about the plan to bring cultural and artistic activities to the property at the foot of Bathurst Street.